dcalabresi-umd/msml641-nlp-project/README.md

 The dataset contains other columns like excerpt and share link, which are not visible in the Upworthy website and are only for social media sharing, which is not covered by the A/B testing.

-The goals of this project is to:
+The goals of this project are to:
-- Do an analysis of the NLP techniques applied to predict the performance of a headline.
+- Analyze the NLP techniques applied to predict the performance of a headline.
 - Compare the performance of the different NLP techniques as well as the LLM-based ones.
 - Try multiple classic NLP techniques ranging from bi-grams to BERT and evaluate their performance.
-- Do a cost-benefit analysis between the different NLP techniques and the LLM-based ones, as well as the possibility to use open-source or pre-trained models to reduce cost of the implementation.
+- Perform a cost-benefit analysis between the different NLP techniques and the LLM-based ones, as well as the possibility to use open-source or pre-trained models to reduce cost of the implementation.

 Terminology:
 - **Package**: Is a headline being tested.
 A record in the dataset.
 It's considered a package because sometimes the eyecather picture varies but the headline is the same.